-Delivery of the Implementation Plan will need to be done through partnerships - facilitated and coordinated by UN Environment.
-UN Environment's role is to coordinate and build on its key normative functions and already significant in-house knowledge and actions through its Programme of Work.
-In addition to key normative functions and some support to country actions through mobilizing partnerships, UN Environment will support the implementation Plan through its Programme of Work as and where activities directly support the plan.
+Delivery of the Implementation Plan will need to be done through partnerships - facilitated and coordinated by UN Environment Programme.
+The Secretariat's role is to coordinate and build on its key normative functions and already significant in-house knowledge and actions through its Programme of Work.
+In addition to key normative functions and some support to country actions through mobilizing partnerships, UN Environment Programme will support the implementation Plan through its Programme of Work as and where activities directly support the plan.
+The United Nations Environment Assembly provides oversight of the Implementation Plan through its Committee of Permanent Representatives.